Impact of Resonant Compton Scattering on Magnetar X-Ray Polarization with QED Vacuum Resonance: Full Model: Parameter Study

 \paragraph{Electron drift velocity.} Figure~\ref{fig:drift} shows the impact of changing the average drift velocity $\beta_0$ on the flux and polarization spectra.
 Like $\xi_\tau$, the parameter $\beta_0$ influences both the plasma density and the strength of SR beaming.
 While its effects on the flux spectrum resemble those of increasing $\xi_\tau$, the behavior of the polarization curves offers further diagnostic insight.
-Decreasing $\beta_0$ increases the particle density and weakens SR beaming, suppressing $P_{\mathrm{L}}$ at low energies and flattening its high-energy tail that was initially raised by SR; this is consistent with the non-relativistic trend discussed in Section~\ref{sec:validation}.
-However, in terms of the first zero-crossing energy—the location where initial $90^\circ$ PA swing occurs—the effect of varying $\beta_0$ is subtler than that of $\xi_\tau$.
-The transition slopes remain similar, indicating that $\beta_0$ mainly sets the vertical offset (baseline) of $P_{\rm L}$, while it plays a secondary role in slope that shapes the crossing location. \footnote{A dynamic analogy may be helpful: imagine the polarization curve as a catenary suspended between a high left platform and a vertical wall on the right.
-Increasing relativistic effect raises the right anchor, steepening the tail of the curve while leaving its middle largely unchanged.}
+Decreasing $\beta_0$ increases the particle density and weakens SR beaming, suppressing $P_{\mathrm{L}}$ at low energies and flattening its high-energy tail that was initially raised by SR; this is consistent with the non-relativistic trend discussed in {Section~}\ref{sec:validation}.
+However, in terms of the first zero-crossing energy{---}the location where the initial $90^\circ$ PA swing occurs{---}the effect of varying $\beta_0$ is subtler than that of $\xi_\tau$.
+The transition slopes remain similar, indicating that $\beta_0$ mainly sets the vertical offset (baseline) of $P_{\rm L}$, while it plays a secondary role in determining the slope that shapes the crossing location. \footnote{A dynamic analogy may be helpful: imagine {the} polarization curve as a catenary suspended between a high left platform and a vertical wall on the right.
+Increasing the relativistic effect raises the right anchor, steepening the tail of the curve while leaving its middle largely unchanged.}

-Together, these two main control parameters—$\xi_\tau$ and $\beta_0$—determine how RCS reshapes polarization spectra.
+Together, these two main control parameters, $\xi_\tau$ and $\beta_0$, determine how RCS reshapes polarization spectra mainly through {changing} magnetospheric density and {special-relativistic} effects.
 Two principal effects emerge: (i) a reduction in both the absolute value and spectral variation of the polarization degree; and (ii) a high-energy rise of $P_{\rm L}$ driven by SR mode redistribution.
-Even in the single-scattering regime, RCS may erase the mode switch feature that is originally present in the emission.
-To understand this trend, consider the polarized RCS cross sections in ERF (see Eq.\eqref{diffXsection}):
+Even in the single-scattering regime, RCS may erase the {mode-switch} feature that is originally present in the emission.
+To understand this trend, consider the polarized RCS cross sections in the ERF (see {Eq.~}\eqref{diffXsection}):